 xSellco has allowed Sam to get a complete view of the company’s customer support process.

 “We used to manage support in multiple email inboxes that were shared amongst several members of staff, which wasn’t an efficient way of doing things.
 On odd occasions something may have been missed and that was substandard.
 The service that xSellco offers has allowed us to be a much more efficient operation.”

 Sam explains that the help desk has also helped his team to better understand their customer support strengths and weaknesses and where they can make improvements.

 “Now we have accountability as to who deals with what, to enable us to better train and better educate the staff in how we deal with queries and how we can improve what we’re doing.”

 A winning help desk for eCommerce

-Sam admits that he looked at a number of help desk solutions, but XSellco Fusion was the best solution he found for his operation.
+Sam admits that he looked at a number of help desk solutions, but xSellco was the best solution he found for his operation.

 “We did look at a couple of options.
-But the fact that XSellco Fusion has integrations with all the eCommerce platforms and marketplaces we sell on decided it for us.
+But the fact that xSellco has integrations with all the eCommerce platforms and marketplaces we sell on decided it for us.
 We couldn’t find another acceptable solution that had access to platforms that we needed.”